 Beyond the Beach

 The fun doesn’t end when you venture off the beach.
-From zip lines and waterparks to golf courses and fishing charters, there are entertainment choices for everyone.
-Nature enthusiasts enjoy miles of walking and biking trails, dolphin cruises, diving or snorkelling trips.
-History buffs can step back in time and explore the area’s rich history at historic Fort Morgan and the local museums.
-And for shoppers seeking the perfect souvenir, the island’s many boutique, souvenir and specialty shops are perfect for treasure hunting.
+From zip lines and water parks to golf courses and fishing charters, there are entertainment choices for everyone.
+Nature enthusiasts enjoy walking and biking trails, dolphin cruises, diving or snorkeling trips.
+History buffs can step back in time and explore Fort Morgan and the local museums.
+For shoppers seeking the perfect souvenir, the island’s many boutique, souvenir and specialty shops are perfect for treasure hunting.

 To experience the sights, sounds and tastes of the coast on a grand scale, plan your trip during one of the area’s many festivals and events.
 The Wharf’s Boat and Yacht Show in March is the largest show of its kind on the Gulf Coast.
 The Hangout Music Festival takes place in May, right on the beach, and features three days of music on multiple stages.
-In October, The Annual National Shrimp Festival attracts more than 250,000 guests and features arts, crafts, children’s activities, live entertainment and of course, shrimp.
+In October, the annual National Shrimp Festival attracts more than 250,000 guests and features arts, crafts, children’s activities, live entertainment and, of course, shrimp.
 November’s Frank Brown International Songwriters’ Festival features Grammy Award-winning songwriters as well as up-and-coming artists.
-Visit during the Seventh Annual Oyster Cook-Off in November and sample the creations of celebrity chefs from across the U.S.
+Visit during the annual Oyster Cook-Off in November and sample the creations of celebrity chefs from across the USA.

 Take in the View

-Gulf Shores and Orange Beach offer a wide selection of accommodations from beachfront condos and national hotel chains to private beach houses and full-service resorts, with accommodations to fit any budget.
+Gulf Shores and Orange Beach offer a wide selection of accommodations, including beachfront condos, national hotel chains, private beach houses and full-service resorts, with prices to fit any budget.